Thousands of low-cost homes empty in India despite urban shortage

 More than 800,000 units have been completed, with about 2.8 million homes in various stages of construction, according to housing ministry data.

-But activists say the programme, which also offers subsidised loans, bypasses homeless people who cannot afford the mortgage payments.
+But activists say the program, which also offers subsidized loans, bypasses homeless people who cannot afford the mortgage payments.

-“Those who really need these homes cannot afford them, and those who can afford them don’t want them,” said Harsh Mander, Director of the Centre for Equity Studies.
+“Those who really need these homes cannot afford them, and those who can afford them don’t want them,” said Harsh Mander, Director of the Center for Equity Studies.

-“So the programme doesn’t serve its purpose.
+“So the program doesn’t serve its purpose.
 A far more effective solution would be affordable rental housing,” he told the Thomson Reuters Foundation.

 A quarter of India’s urban population lives in informal housing including slums, according to social consultancy FSG.